carl-ellis/DnD/Lost Mines of Phandalin/README.md

 ## Projector

 To project the maps I have used a Dell M110 mounted about 1.5m above our table area.

-## Plans

-As I do more encounters, I might end up making a nice DM control page to load in maps and sound effects -- depends on the demand and usefulness to me

 [maplink]: http://mikeschley.zenfolio.com/p856083253
 [vlc]: http://videolan.org